Kripu77/Kripu77/README.md

 - 👋 Hi, Welcome to my profile.
-I’m @Kripu77
+I’m Kripu Khadka
 - 👀 I’m interested in Web Development
 - 🌱 I’m  a Front-end Web Developer
 - 💞️ I’m currently working on a massive project using HTML5, CSS3, Vanilla JS on the front end, PHP on the backend server and MYSQL as the database